 - Visualization picker.
 Lets you change the selected chart's visualization type.

-- Available fields.
-Lets you drag and drop dimensions and metrics from the selected component's data source onto the chart or canvas.
+- Data panel.
+Drag and drop dimensions and metrics from the selected component's data source onto the chart or canvas.

 The properties panel